 Postgraduate taught student finance

-Find out about the Government's student finance support and Career Development Loans.
+Find out about student finance support provided by the UK Government.

 Postgraduate loans from Student Finance England

 For students starting certain postgraduate masters courses, you can get a loan of up to:

 - £10,906, if your course starts on or after 1 August 2019

 - £10,609, if your course started between 1 August 2018 and 31 July 2019

 - £10,280, if your course started between 1 August 2017 and 31 July 2018.

 This loan is non-means tested, i.e. the amount you can request is not dependent on your income.
 Your loan can be used towards the cost of your course fees and living expenses.

 To be eligible students will need to meet a number of eligibility criteria including:

 In order to request a loan from the UK Government, you will need to meet residency requirements outlined by Student Finance England.
 For those that do not meet the requirements of SFE, there are other authorities such as SFW, SFNI and SAAS who all offer postgraduate funding packages.